Gas Quenching: Modern Cooling Methods in Heat Treatment

 2. Clean Surfaces Without Residue: Since no liquids are used, gas quenching does not leave residues like scale or oxides on the metal surface.
 The result is clean, smooth surfaces that do not require post-treatment, which is especially advantageous for precision parts.

 3. Prevention of Warping and Stresses: The controlled and uniform cooling prevents thermal stresses that can occur with rapid temperature changes.
-As a result, the shape of the workpiece remains largely unchanged, and the risk of cracks or warping is reduced.
+As a result, the shape of the workpiece remains largely unchanged, and the risk of cracks or distortion is reduced.

 4. Environmentally Friendly: Gas quenching is an environmentally friendly method since it does not use harmful liquids like oil or water.
 There are no waste products or hazardous fumes, and in some cases, the gas can be recycled or reused.